-Olympic medalist and Uncle Toby’s Ambassador Cate Campbell is fresh from a stellar Commonwealth Games performance and looking long-term to Rio.
+Olympic medallist and Uncle Toby’s Ambassador Cate Campbell is looking long-term: to Rio.

 Cate Campbell swum to success in Beijing 2008, scooping up two bronze medals in the 50 m freestyle and 4 x 100 m relay, and picking up gold in the same relay event in London.
 Sharing the medal podium with her sister Bronte at the Commonwealth Games recently in Glasgow, she tells us how she got her start in swimming and her top tips for aspiring swimmers.

 My mother was a synchronised swimmer for South Africa and so she taught my siblings and me how to swim.
 We moved to Australia when I was nine and I joined a local swim club to meet some new people.
 It was there that I met my coach, Simon Cusack, and I have been training with him for the past 13 years.

 When did you realise you were pretty good at it?

 I always had a dream of going to the Olympics so when I was a kid, I tried a whole heap of sports – tennis, softball, netball.
 However, after being put down an age group in tennis, getting a black eye from softball and nearly dislocating my hip playing netball, I had no choice but to pursue swimming.
 I probably noticed that I was fairly good at it when I was about 13, and thought it was my best bet at achieving my Olympic dream.